 Aluminum relies on measurements to the thousandth of an inch, such as the standard range of 0.019, 0.024, 0.032, 0.040.
 Greater thickness means better wind resistance and fewer chances of denting, which is a general disadvantage for some metal siding profiles.

 Using high quality, factory finished paints on the material can further help prevent the corrosion of the metal while also helping to greatly extend its service lifespan.
 Kynar 500 or Hylar 5000 are the trade names which bake coatings, or paints, onto metal to provide the added layer(s) of protection.

 Coated Steel vs. Aluminum

 Generally, steel will retain paint better than aluminum.
-But, this is true only if steel has been galvanized or primed with a base layer of protection such as Galvinized or Galvalume coating, which is pretty much the norm today.
+But this is true only if steel has been galvanized or primed with a base layer of protection such as Galvanized or Galvalume coating, which is pretty much the norm today.

 Greenville House by Tonic Design

 Zinc, which by the way is less expensive than copper, tops them all; It starts off black / dark gray and changes to a blue tone that will last for a century or more.
 In doing so, its protective layer will consistently eliminate minor scratches, and is therefore seen as self-healing.
 Due to the patination process of zinc and copper, you’ll have no need to paint them.